 The latest car features an interior that feels like that of the 5 Series and 7 Series, and that’s no bad thing as both those cars have an excellent, high-quality feel to them.
 The 3 Series has a more driver-centric feel to it than the Audi A4 and is less fussy and more straightforward than that found in the Mercedes C-Class, too.

-The dashboard design works seamlessly with the new technology on board, and all cars come with sat nav (an 8.8-inch touchscreen in SE and Sport models, 10.25-inch in the M Sport) and BMW’s new Intelligent Personal Assistant, a voice controlled set up that allows you to communicate with the car as you would with Apple’s Siri or Amazon’s Alexa.
+The dashboard design works seamlessly with the new technology on board, and all cars come with sat nav and a 10.25-inch touchscreen with BMW’s new Intelligent Personal Assistant, a voice controlled set up that allows you to communicate with the car as you would with Apple’s Siri or Amazon’s Alexa.
 Thus you can adjust the temperature, change the audio settings or talk to the sat nav amongst other things.
 If you prefer you can still use the iDrive controller which is intuitive and easy to use.

 Car group tests

 - BMW M3 Competition vs Alfa Romeo Giulia Quadrifoglio

 - BMW 3 Series Touring vs Mercedes C-Class Estate vs Volvo V60

 Also now standard is BMW’s Live Cockpit Professional set-up, which includes a 12.3-inch digital dashboard display that allows you to fully customise the information displayed.